Debadge car or not to debadge car...that is the question.

 4) Polish area

-As stated above on removing the adhesive, the lighter your car is the easier every step of this debadge car process will be since light colored paint is so forgiving compared to darker colored car paints.
+As stated above when removing the adhesive —the lighter the paint on your vehicle is, the easier every step of this process will be since light colored paint is so forgiving compared to darker colored car paints.

 To wrap this all up, let me bullet point the key factors when it comes to debadging your car: